zzhangjii/learning-library/workshops/LabGuide400DataLoadingIntoATP.md

 Use **Archive Storage** for data to which you seldom or rarely access, but that must be retained and preserved for long periods of time.
 The cost efficiency of the Archive Storage tier offsets the long lead time required to access the data.
 For more information, see Overview of [Archive Storage](https://docs.cloud.oracle.com/iaas/Content/Archive/Concepts/archivestorageoverview.htm).

+You have an option to **Encrypt using Key Management**.
+Oracle Cloud Infrastructure Key Management provides you with centralized management of the encryption of your data.
+You can use Key Management to create master encryption keys and data encryption keys, rotate keys to generate new cryptographic material, enable or disable keys for use in cryptographic operations, assign keys to resources, and use keys for encryption and decryption.

+ You can find more details on Key Management [here](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm).

+ For this workshop please do not checking **Encrypt using Key Management**.

 - Click **Create Bucket** button to create the bucket in Demo Compartment

 To learn more about the OCI Object Storage, check out this <a href="https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm" target="_blank">documentation</a> .